Experience-Monks/web-audio-player/README.md

 - In iOS Safari, the `<audio>` tag's `load()` method needs to be called; however, this just causes a second (superfluous) request for the file in most other browsers.
 - In Chrome, if `audioElement.load()` is called immediately after `audioElement.play()`, no sound will occur until the next `play()` is called.
 - In iOS Safari, audio playback must be triggered on a `'touchend'` *that isn't part of a drag action*.
 One solution is to attempt audio playback only when the distance and time since `'touchstart'` is less than a certain threshold; see [tap-event](https://github.com/component/tap-event).
+- In Safari 9+, AudioContext state might default to "suspended" — to get around this, we resume the context when play() is called

 ## See Also